Home Contact Rats Bramble Dandelions Weeds in Gravel Bindweed Horsetail Slugs Foxes Ivy Leather jackets

-It is a tall (up to 15 feet) cow parsley-like plant, the stems are green with dark-red or purple blotches and are hollow.
+It is a tall plant and can reach up to 15 feet.
+It is a cow parsley-like plant, the stems are green with dark-red or purple blotches and are hollow.
 The flowers are white in colour with a pinkish tinge forming flat-topped clusters facing upwards and growing as large as 2ft across.
 Each plant can have a spread of about 3.5ft.

 Never be tempted to use the hollow stems as blowpipes.

-Even using this systematic type of weed killer to kill Giant Hogweed can take several years to eradicate the weed completely because airborne seeds from plants growing nearby will be blown into your garden.
+Even using this systematic type of weed killer to kill Giant Hogweed can take several years to eradicate the weed completely.
+As airborne seeds from plants growing nearby will be blown into your garden.